M1PPosu/m1lazer-launcher/README.md

 M1Lazer Launcher is a small tool for connecting to M1Lazer, a private osu!lazer server.
 It removes the need for manual configuration by letting you launch osu!lazer directly into the server.
-The launcher handles blocking connection official servers, lets you set or detect your osu!lazer installation path, and keeps the setup simple and minimal.
+The launcher handles blocking connection official servers, detects your osu!lazer installation path, and keeps the setup simple and minimal.